-- All of the computer and network hardware purchased by the College for use of faculty, staff and students remains its property.
+- All of the computer and network hardware purchased by the College for use by faculty, staff and students remains the College's property.
 With two exceptions, the material contained in those systems, particularly what resides in its administrative computers, is also the property of the College.
 One exception to this ownership is software which remains the property of third parties while used by the College under the provisions of licenses and copyrights.
 The other exception is material collected or created by users for which they have rights of authorship.
 The College honors and operates within the provisions of such ownership; it expects all who use its computers to do likewise.

 - The College’s computers and network are intended only for the use of current faculty, staff and students unless explicitly designated otherwise.
 Such use is meant for the purposes of regular academic life.
 Personal use must be constrained to what is reasonable and will always be given lowest priority.